ANDERSON® (b. Shane Anderson; Kansas City, MO) is a photographer and director shaping the visual language of contemporary beauty and fashion.

-Softened into a meditative discipline over time, his practice now emerges from a deeper curiosity for pattern, presence and elegance—reframing the personal narratives art carries as an effect of devotion, rather than as subject matter.
+Formed into a near-meditative discipline over time, his practice now emerges from a deeper curiosity for pattern, presence and elegance—reframing the personal narratives art carries as an effect of devotion, rather than as subject matter.

 Clients include: Alex Mill ⋆ bareMinerals ⋆ Fendi ⋆ Innisfree ⋆ Pinterest ⋆ and more.